Accelerating Machine Learning Inference with GPUs in ProtoDUNE Data Processing

 \subsection{CPU-only runs}

-We process a set of 13 runs using CPU-based Tensorflow both at Fermilab and several off-site locations.
+We process a set of 13 runs using CPU-based TensorFlow both at Fermilab and several off-site locations.
 The off-site locations are the University of Notre Dame, the University of Victoria, and the high performance computing center at Wayne State University.
 The TensorFlow version used in the CPU-only runs is 2.3.1.
+Although the TensorFlow version differs from that used in the backend for the GPU runs, the main differences between the two versions concern additional support for advanced CPU instruction sets.
+We therefore do not expect any significant performance differences between the two versions in the GPU case.
 Table~\ref{tab:cpu_offsite} summarizes the number of events processed at each site and the median processing times.
 We did not request any specific CPU type when submitting these jobs since typical DUNE practice is to use any and all available CPU types.

-There is a clear dependence on processor type in the EmTrkMichelId processing time distribution.
+There is a clear dependence on processor type in the EmTrk processing time distribution.
 In general, more recent CPUs process events faster.
-Figure~\ref{fig:cpu_series_timing} shows the CPU-based EmTrkMichelId timing for each of the CPU types currently available on the Fermilab general purpose batch farm.
+Figure~\ref{fig:cpu_series_timing} shows the CPU-based EmTrk timing for each of the CPU types currently available on the Fermilab general purpose batch farm.
 We do not have access to CPU type information outside of Fermilab and thus group them together.